-If you have used the Filters (CS.20.90.10) form to change a shared filter included in a customization project, you have to update the appropriate item in the project.
+If you have used the Filters (CS209010) form or the form to which the filter is applied to change a shared filter included in a customization project, you have to update the appropriate item in the project.
 To do this, perform the following actions:

-- Open the customization project in the Customization Project Editor.
-(See To Open a Project for - 2.
-Click Shared Filters in the navigation pane to open the Shared Filters page. - On the page toolbar, click Reload From Database.
+- 1. Open the customization project in the Customization Project Editor.
+(See To Open a Project for details.) - 2.
+Click Shared Filters in the navigation pane to open the Shared Filters page. - 3.
+On the page toolbar, click Reload From Database.